Gloriosa Lily Care: Growing Gloriosa Rothschildiana

 If quick and vigorous growth can be obtained during the warm weeks of summer, it will be possible to have the fire lily bulb bloom in eight to ten weeks after planting, sometimes even sooner.

-The location should have protection from high wind, hard rains and the hottest sun.
-Part shade, up to 50 per cent, is satisfactory.
+The location should be protected from high wind, hard rains, and the hottest sun.
+Part shade, up to 50 percent, is satisfactory.
 The blooms have longer stems under shade, and the flowers are larger.

 Gloriosa Lilies Pests and Problems

-One of the biggest problems of gloriosa lilies is the tubers dehydrating.
-This is often caused during the winter months when tubers stay to warm.
+One of the biggest problems of gloriosa lilies is the dehydration of the tubers.
+This is often caused during the winter months when tubers stay too warm.
 The other problem can be rot when tubers stay too damp.
 Check the tuber occasionally for any possible shriveling.

-Curling leaves, check for insects – red spider mites on undersides of leaves.
+Curling leaves, check for insects – red spider mites on the undersides of leaves.

-Plant growth seems stunted – possible a virus, discard plant.
+Plant growth seems stunted – possibly a virus; discard the plant.

-Slimy spots under leaves a gift of the lily beetle.
-Looks like a lady bug – black underneath and bright red on top.
-Best control is hunt, pick and step on them!
+Slimy spots under leaves are a gift of the lily beetle.
+Looks like a ladybug – black underneath and bright red on top.
+The best control is to hunt, pick, and step on them!

 gloriosa flower arrangementPin